Hooker Valley Track icebergs

 Things to do in Mount Cook National Park

-Depending on the amount of time you have and of course the Mt Cook weather, there are plenty of things do see and do in this national park.
-Most people will decide to go hiking but if you think that hiking is not for you, you may also find plenty of other things to see.
+Depending on the amount of time you have and of course the weather in Mount Cook, there are plenty of things do see and do in this national park.
+Most people will decide to go hiking but if you think that hiking is not for you, you may also find plenty of other things to see and experience.
 After all the options given below, I’ve also created a 24 hours in Mount Cook itinerary for you, in order to help you planning your trip.

 Before you set off on any adventure, make sure to head to the Mt Cook information center in Mt Cook Village.
 This is definitely one of the best information centers in the country and you can easily spend hours walking around here and visiting the exhibition about climbing Mt Cook and its history.
 It’s a great alternative on a rainy day in case the weather doesn’t allow you to go outside!